* Investors await easing measures from BoJ

 Governor Haruhiko Kuroda at the bank's April 3-4 policy

-weekend after recent losses and investors have used its rise to
+far this year, but in recent weeks investors have used its rise

 "It's a bit of a give-back for the yen after its rally over

 the weekend, and now the market is anticipating what the BoJ